 Note: When you make the sauce, timing is crucial, since the sauce cannot sit too long.
 To make things go smoothly try doing the first step of the sauce, while prepping the salmon for frying.
 Finish cooking the sauce while you are frying the fish!

-First step: Place wine, vinegar, garlic, and shallots in a small sauce pan and bring to boil over medium-heat.
-Reduce the heat and simmer until the mixture reduced down to about three quarters of the original amount.
+Place wine, vinegar, garlic, shallots, salt, and pepper in a small sauce pan and bring to boil over medium-heat.
+Reduce the heat to low and simmer until the mixture reduced down to about three quarters of the original amount.
 It could take somewhere between 7-10 minutes.

-Second step: Remove the sauce from the heat.
-Add a few pieces of butter at a time while whisking constantly.
+Add a few pieces of butter at a time while whisking constantly until all the butter is used up.

 Salmon